 Scroll down the page to find details on FIVE reports being released the first quarter of 2017 based on a survey fielded from July 1 to August 12, 2016.

-Positive, negative or 50-50?
-1,302 respondents replied to the question: Algorithms will continue to have increasing influence over the next decade, shaping people’s work and personal lives and the ways they interact with information, institutions, and each other.
+Will the future impact of algorithms be positive, negative or about 50-50?
+1,302 respondents replied to the following Algorithms question: Algorithms will continue to have increasing influence over the next decade, shaping people’s work and personal lives and the ways they interact with information, institutions, and each other.
 The hope is that algorithms will help people quickly and fairly execute tasks and get the information, products, and services they want.
 The fear is that algorithms can purposely or inadvertently create discrimination, enable social engineering and have other harmful societal impacts.
 Will the net overall effect of algorithms be positive for individuals and society or negative for individuals and society?
 Which is most likely?
 1) Positives will outweigh negatives.
 2) Negatives will outweigh positives.
 3) The overall impact will be about 50-50.
 Please elaborate on your answer.
-38% said mostly positive; 37% said mostly negative; 25% answered 50-50.
+38% said impacts will be mostly positive; 37% said the spread of algorithms will turn out to be mostly negative; 25% said they see the future impact of algorithms as 50-50, half positive/half negative.

 Will connectivity extend despite issues?
 1,201 respondents replied to the question: As billions more everyday objects are connected in the Internet of Things they are sending and receiving data that enhances local, national and global systems as well as individuals’ lives.
 But such connectedness also creates exploitable vulnerabilities.
 As automobiles, medical devices, smart TVs, manufacturing equipment and other tools and infrastructure are networked, is it likely that attacks, hacks, or ransomware concerns in the next decade will cause significant numbers of people to decide to disconnect, or will the trend towards greater connectivity of objects and people continue unabated?
 Which is most likely: 1) Yes, significant numbers will disconnect.
 2) No, most people will move more deeply into connected life.
 Please elaborate on your answer.